redis/redis-doc/docs/reference/key-specs.md

 That said, most cluster-aware clients only require a single key name to perform correct command routing, so it is possible that although a command features one unfamiliar specification, its other specification may still be usable by the client.

-Key specifications are maps with three keys:
+Key specifications are maps with four keys:

 1. **begin_search:**: the starting index for keys' extraction.
 2. **find_keys:** the rule for identifying the keys relative to the BS.